wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/registry/managing-the-Registry.md

 see the correct path related to the selected resource focused in the WSO2 Registry Browser view.

-### Adding multiple files and folders from file system
+## Adding multiple files and folders from file system

 You can add multiple folders and files from the local file system.
 This option is availabe for a collection.
-Right-click on the collection to which you want to add multiple files and folders, and click **Add local resources** and choose the option you want.
+Right-click on the collection to which you want to add multiple files and folders, click **Add local resources**, and choose the option you want.

 1. Multiple files
 2. Folder

-Select multiple files or folders that you want to add and click **OK** .
+Select multiple files or folders that you want to add and click **OK**.
 Click **OK** on the confirmation message.
 The selected multiple resources will be added under the collection.

-### Importing/exporting resources and collections
+## Importing/exporting resources and collections

 With this functionality, you can import a resource and collection from the same registry instance or a different registry instance that you